dmonsch/cocome-cloud-jee-docker/README.md

 ### Docker run
 - use ```docker run -d -p 8080:8080 someName``` to run the image.
 - it takes some time to start each glassfish domain, execute maven to deploy CoCoME on the domains.
 - Use the docker logs to get information about the progress.
-Therefore use the command ```docker ps``` to identify the containerID, then execute ```docker logs containerID``` with the actual containerID.
+Therefore use the command ```docker ps``` to identify the containerID, then execute ```docker logs containerID -f``` with the actual containerID.
+(You can exit the log-view with Ctrl-C).
 You will notice that each domain will get started, stoped and restart.
 After that, you should be able to access the CoCoME UI via your [browser](http://localhost:8080/cloud-web-frontend/)

 ### Docker run full access
 - If you need full access to each glassfish domain use the command ```docker run -d -p 8048:8048 -p 8080:8080 -p 8148:8148 -p 8180:8180 -p 8248:8248 -p 8280:8280 -p 8348:8348 -p 8380:8380  -p 8448:8448 -p 8480:8480 someName```